-- 22. Numerosity: Upon information and belief, the Class and Subclass include tens of thousands, if not hundreds of thousands, of individuals on a statewide basis, making their individual joinder impracticable.
-Although the exact number of Class and Subclass members and their addresses are presently unknown to Plaintiff, they are ascertainable from Defendants' records. - 23.
-Typicality: Plaintiff's claims are typical of those of the Class and Subclass because all Plaintiffs were injured by the Defendants' uniform wrongful conduct, specifically, using misleading and deceptive marketing and advertising in offering and selling the Product to Plaintiffs. - 24.
-Adequacy: Plaintiff Carla Been is an adequate representative of the Class and/or Subclass because her interests do not conflict with the interests of the Class or Subclass members she seeks to represent, she has retained competent and experienced counsel, and she intends to prosecute this action vigorously.
-The interests of the Class and Subclass will be protected fairly and adequately by Plaintiff and her counsel. - 25.
-Commonality: Common questions of law and fact exist as to all Class and Subclass members and predominate over any questions affecting only individual members, such as: (a) whether the Defendant used deceptive or misleading marketing and advertising in selling the Product; (b) whether and to what extent the Class and Subclass members were injured by Defendant's illegal conduct; (c) whether the Class and Subclass members are entitled to compensatory damages; (d) whether the Class and Subclass members are entitled to punitive damages; (e) whether the Class and Subclass members are entitled to declaratory relief; and (f) whether the Class and Subclass members are entitled to injunctive relief.
+Plaintiffs were injured by the Defendants' uniform wrongful conduct, specifically, using misleading and deceptive marketing and advertising in offering and selling the Product to Plaintiffs.

-26. Superiority: This class action is appropriate for certification because class proceedings are superior to all other available methods for the fair and efficient adjudication of this controversy.
+- 20. Adequacy: Plaintiff Carla Been is an adequate representative of the Class and/or Subclass because her interests do not conflict with the interests of the Class or Subclass members she seeks to represent, she has retained competent and experienced counsel, and she intends to prosecute this action vigorously.
+The interests of the Class and Subclass will be protected fairly and adequately by Plaintiff and her counsel. - Commonality: Common questions of law and fact exist as to all Class and Subclass members and predominate over any questions affecting only individual members, such as: (a) whether the Defendant used deceptive or misleading marketing and advertising in selling the Product; (b) whether and to what extent the Class and Subclass members were injured by Defendant's illegal conduct; (c) whether the Class and Subclass members are entitled to compensatory damages; (d) whether the Class and Subclass members are entitled to punitive damages; (e) whether the Class and Subclass members are entitled to injunctive relief. - Superiority: This class action is appropriate for certification because class proceedings are superior to all other available methods for the fair and efficient adjudication of this controversy.
 The damages suffered by the individual Class and Subclass members will likely be small relative to the burden and expense of individual prosecution of the complex litigation necessitated by the Defendant's wrongful conduct.
 Thus, it would be extremely difficult for the individual Class and Subclass members to obtain effective relief.
 A class action presents far fewer management difficulties and provides the benefits of a single adjudication, including economies of time, effort, and expense, and uniformity of decisions.